 How do you solve a problem like Ayumi?
 In half an episode, apparently.

 Even the swimsuit episode is more than meets the eye.

 Did I say Yuu bounced back before?
-This week he bounced back in time, and I’m sure a lot of people’s interest in this show has bounced back too.
+Now he’s bounced back in time, and I’m sure a lot of people’s interest in this show has bounced back too.

 The Club’s dreams may be floating in the air, but the reality of their situation has only just been unearthed.